-The following packing list contains general recommendations for a trip to Katmai National Park in June through September.
-If you are currently booked on The Great Alaskan Grizzly Encounter with Nat Hab, please consult your pre-departure materials for the most comprehensive and up-to-date packing list for your trip.
+The following packing list contains general recommendations for a trip to Katmai National Park from June to September.
+If you are currently booked on Alaska Grizzly Encounter: Kodiak to Katmai with Nat Hab, please consult your pre-departure materials for the most comprehensive and up-to-date packing list for your trip.
 You will receive these pre-departure materials 60–90 days before your departure.

 - Since the weather in Alaska can change by the hour, we recommend layering your clothing (i.e., wearing a T-shirt, fleece, and jacket) so that you can be comfortable throughout the day regardless of the temperature.

 - Remember that during the adventure, rain is always a possibility, and proper rain gear is a must.

 - Be sure to pack warm clothing, including hat, gloves, and rain gear in your carry-on bag when traveling by air.

 The packing list below is based on seasonal norms and average high and low temperatures.
 Please alter your packing needs based on the most up-to-date weather forecast.

 - Lightweight neck gaiter (included in your pre-departure package)

 — You will need a rain jacket with a hood.
 Rain pants are recommended as well for your time in Kodiak.
 It is extremely important for your rain gear to be fully waterproof, not just water-repellent, as it can rain frequently and quite heavily in the areas we will be visiting.
 Waterproof shells that can be layered over fleece, should temperatures be chilly, are ideal.
 Flimsy, plastic rain gear is easily torn, rendering it useless for the remainder of the adventure, so we recommend you avoid these items when possible.
 Your rain gear may be your most useful pieces of clothing.